mwilliamson/spur.py/README.md

 ## Process interface

+Returned by calls to `shell.spawn`.
+Has the following methods:

 * `is_running()` -- return `True` if the process is still running, `False` otherwise.
 * `stdin_write(value)` -- write `value` to the standard input of the process.